50 Proven Ways to Save Money on Your Wedding

 13. Ask someone who enjoys baking to make the sheet cakes as mentioned in Tip #1.

 14. Make your own silk flower arrangements.
 If you have someone that you know that does good work, ask them to help you.
 Most craft supply stores offer free floral arranging classes.

 15. If you have your heart set on an expensive invitation, select a coordinating reception card, RSVP card & envelopes from a less expensive line of stationery.
-For very stylish and reasonably priced thank you notes, click here.

 16. Use a non-traditional reception site. ie a historic location in your area, a park or public grounds, beach, restaurant, zoo, museum, or a family or friend’s home.
 Get creative and consider the activities you enjoy doing and try to incorporate them into your special day.